Factbox: Jordan security trial sheds light on palace intrigue

 FOREIGN PLOT

-Awadallah, who challenged a conservative establishment opposed to his liberal policies and has close ties to senior U.S. officials, promised to lobby on Hamza's behalf in Western capitals and Saudi Arabia.
+Awadallah, who challenged a conservative establishment opposed to his liberal policies and has close ties to senior U.S. officials, promised to lobby on Hamza's behalf in Western capitals and Saudi Arabia, the prosecution charged.

-At one point, Hamza allegedly asked Awadallah "If something happens to me in Jordan would the Saudi officials come to my help?", according to a copy of the charge sheet leaked to several pro-government news portals.
+Hamza asked Awadallah: "If something happens to me in Jordan would the Saudi officials come to my help?", according to a copy of the charge sheet leaked to pro-government news portals.

-Awadallah said he visited Saudi Arabia only rarely during the pandemic but would seek support for Hamza's accession to the throne at the earliest opportunity.

 Officials say they halted what could have developed into a foreign-inspired plot.
 They also say Awadallah tried to get Hamza to weaken King Abdullah's resistance to a Middle East peace plan unveiled by former U.S. President Donald Trump.